-People are often trying new kinds of pest control and looking for forms of natural pest control, but this can also lead to some unexpected consequences causing some things that shouldn’t be pests to actually become pests.
+People are often trying new kinds of pest control and looking for forms of natural pest control.
+This can lead to some unexpected consequences, causing things that shouldn’t be pests to become pests.

 When natural pest control goes wrong

 Natural pest control can definitely have advantages, but in some cases it can cause other unforeseen issues.
-One example is that Asian Lady Beetles are sometimes used as a natural form of pest control in the battle against aphids that damage crops.
+Asian Lady Beetles are sometimes used as a natural form of pest control in the battle against aphids that damage crops.

-In most cases this natural predator can reduce numbers of harmful aphids, but it could lead to other issues as seasons change.
-A reduction of damaging aphids sounds like a great thing but one of the often overlooked consequences come when winter comes and harvest season has passed.
+In most cases this natural predator can reduce numbers of harmful aphids.
+It could also lead to other issues as seasons change.
+A reduction of damaging aphids sounds like a great thing to protect crops.
+One overlooked consequence comes when harvest season has passed, and winter arrives.

-As winter comes these Asian Lady Beetles will now have to find a new home as temperatures drop and survival outdoors becomes deadly.
+As winter approaches, these beetles will now have to find a new home as survival outdoors becomes deadly.
 Unfortunately, pretty much the only supply of steady heat is going to be found in homes and businesses.

-This can lead to Asian Lady Beetles, which were once a great form of natural pest control, to suddenly turn into a pest themselves.
+This can lead to Asian Lady Beetles suddenly becoming a pest themselves.
 Another interesting version of this happened with chickens and Bald Eagles.

-A farmer Will Harris started to turn his farm into an organic farm and instead of using fertilizers and pesticides decided to introduce chickens to his farm.
-These chickens started to feed off of the insect pests as well as create natural fertilizer all over the farm.
+A farmer named Will Harris started to turn his farm into an organic farm.
+Instead of using fertilizers and pesticides, he decided to introduce chickens to his farm.
+These chickens started to feed off of insect pests, as well as create natural fertilizer around the farm.

 This was great as it created lush grasses for his live stock, but there was a rather unique consequence to having all of these chickens running around freely all day.
 After a while a few Bald Eagles showed up on the farm and Will was excited.

-Having a few of the national bird around was exciting and a rare experience to see them frequently up close in person.
+Having a few of the national bird around was an exciting and rare experience.
+He was thrilled to see them frequently up close, in person.
 Unfortunately, these eagles quickly developed a taste for chicken.

-With one or two eagles eating a chicken here or there it might not seem like a big deal, but news travels fast and in almost an exponential growth pattern, more and more eagles started to appear each year.
-Routinely, the eagles now can eat or kill hundreds of chickens a day and have caused in Harris’s estimate of well over $100,000 of damages and killed chickens.
+One or two eagles eating a chicken here or there might not seem like a big deal, but news travels fast.
+In an exponential growth pattern, more and more eagles started to appear each year.
+The eagles now could eat or kill hundreds of chickens a day.
+Harris’s estimated well over $100,000 in damages and dead chickens.

 On top of that, there isn’t much Harris can do to get rid of the Bald Eagles as they are a protected species.
 This is a rather unique case of what can happen when natural pest control goes wrong.